au-research/ARDC-23-things/_things/thing-23.md

     time to celebrate and reflect on all you've learned since joining the 23 (research data) Things.
 ---

-Keep learning and stay connected after 23 (research data) Things.
-Take time to celebrate and reflect on all you've learned since joining the 23 (research data) Things.

 ## Time to celebrate and make a plan

 How will you celebrate your new found skills and knowledge and what do